wardmundy/php-api-tesla/README.md

 2. Run scripts from command line only!
 Switch to php-api-tesla directory before proceeding and chmod +x *.php.

-3. Edit config.php: set install directory, Tesla credentials and desired valet PIN and temp settings for car.
+3. Edit config.php: set install directory, Tesla credentials and desired valet & web PINs and temp settings for car.

 4. Before doing anything else, run these two scripts in the following order: ./token.php AND ./vehicle.php